-Fort Greene Park - I often take Rocco to off-leash before 9am here.
+Fort Greene Park - When we lived closer, we often took Rocco to off-leash before 9am here.
 It feels so neighborhood-y.
 The farmer's market on Saturdays at the edge of the park is wonderful.
 There are great views of Manhattan and the Empire State Building at the top of the park.

 Lilia, located in an old auto garage, is now one of Brooklyn's big-time hot spots.
 The space is gorgeous, and the food is just perfect - Chef Missy Robbins is known for her pastas.
 Worth trying to score that hard-to-get reservation.

 Antica Pesa - The original is a beloved 90+ year restaurant in Rome.
 This second location serves the best pasta & Italian wine in an airy, modern space.